phpDocumentor/phpDocumentor/docs/PSR.md

 * A PHPDoc MUST always be contained in a "DocComment"; the combination of these two is called a "DocBlock".

-* A DocBlock MUST precede a "Structural element" or be placed at the top of a PHP source code file.
+* A DocBlock MUST precede a "Structural Element" or be placed at the top of a PHP source code file.

 ## 5. The PHPDoc Format